0xaiwhisperer/OpenGlasses/README.md

 - **Raspberry Pi Zero 2 W** – The brain of the device, handling processing and connectivity.
 - **3.7V Lithium Battery** – Compact power source for mobility.
 - **Adafruit PowerBoost 1000** – Safely boosts and regulates battery power to the Pi.
-- **Speaker/Microphone HAT** – Enables real-time voice input/output for natural conversation.
+- **Speaker/Microphone HAT** – Enables real-time voice input/output for natural

----

-## 💬 AI Interface

-OpenGlasses uses the **ElevenLabs API** to provide a smooth, expressive LLM-powered chat interface.
-This allows the glasses to act as a voice-enabled assistant, capable of holding conversations, answering questions, and integrating with your digital ecosystem.

 ---